goblinfactory/konsole/backlog.md

 These are just ideas.
 The true roadmap is driven by solving problems I encouter as I use Konsole to help me write my own console test, benchmarking, study and micro services projects.

+## October 2019

+- convert Konsole.Core to dotnet standard, and compile a different Konsole for each platform, that uses the correct wrapper for each platform.
+- Konsole.Mac, Konsole.Windows, Konsole.Headless, Konsole.WebAssembly ?

 ### Unsorted backlog

 - make it all cloud based? take a look at support xterm? https://github.com/xtermjs